03bennet/ViR_Tool_4PLS/README.md

 # ViR_Tool
- A tool to collate Veg infringement reports from PLS CADD
+ A tool to collate relevant Veg infringement report values from PLS CADD into one xml